mhogle25/bfdialog-lang-vscode/README.md

 ## Known Issues

-Syntax highlighting happens outside of closures when it shouldn't.
-I don't know how to fix this, and I probably won't bother to, help appreciated.
+Bracket syntax highlighting still happens inside of chapter closures, when everything inside of a chapter should be text.
+Not sure how to fix this, any help appreciated.

 ## Release Notes